November 15, 2016

 Kelly says that left her in an awkward situation.
 “I was in a position where I had to ask myself, ‘What am I going to do?’
 Because he’s very angry, he’s volatile.
 We’d seen that already at this point in the election, and it’s very likely that he’ll come after me – because one thing I forgot to mention, is in this phone conversation, he said, ‘I almost unleashed my beautiful Twitter account against you.
 And I still might,’” Kelly recalls.

 WATCH: Megyn Kelly On Being Bullied As A Teen: 'It Did Some Permanent Damage'

-On Tuesday’s episode, Kelly also opens up about her relationship with her former boss Roger Ailes, former CEO of Fox News, who she has alleged sexually harassed her, allegations he has publicly denied.
+On Friday's episode, Kelly also opens up about her relationship with her former boss Roger Ailes, former CEO of Fox News, who she has alleged sexually harassed her, allegations he has publicly denied.
 Check here to see where you can watch.

 *When this episode aired, President Trump was the President-elect.